TRAVEL GUIDE TO KYTHIRA

 • Chora

-With an intense Venetian style and a strong castle on top, Chora is a lovely village to stroll around in Kythira.
-This is the capital of the island.
+With an intense Venetian style and a formidable castle on top, Chora, the capital of Kythira, is a lovely village to stroll around.

-Kapsali is the most tourist place in Kythira.
-It has a large beach with crystal, shallow water and lined up with hotels and taverns.
+Kapsali is among the most touristy places on the island.
+It has a large beach with crystal, shallow waters and lined up with hotels and taverns.

 • Venetian Castle

-On the highest spot of Chora is an imposing Venetian Castle that dates from the 12th century.
-Its location gives wonderful view to the Aegean Sea.
+On the highest spot of Chora stands an imposing Venetian Castle that dates from the 12th century.
+Its location offers wonderful views of the Aegean Sea.

-Kaladi beach is a pure marvel that every tourist should seek in Kythira.
-It is located 15 km north of Chora, the island's capital and close to Paleopolis.
+Kaladi Beach is a pure marvel that every tourist should see in Kythira.
+It is located 15 km north of Chora and close to Paleopoli.

 Most beaches in Kythira are secluded and accessible through a track road.
-Such a beautiful unorganized beach is Halkos, with amazing waters and total privacy.
+Such a beautiful unorganized beach is Chalkos, with amazing waters and a wild setting.

 • Waterfalls

-The “Neraida” or “Fonissa” waterfall is situated among huge plane trees and the sparkling waters falling from a height of 20 meters form a small green pond ideal for swimming.
+The Neraida (or Fonissa) Waterfall is situated among huge plane trees.
+The sparkling waters falling from a height of 20 meters form a small green pond ideal for swimming.

-Located on the northern side of the island, Paleochora is today an abandoned village.
-It was totally burnt down by pirates in the Medieval times.
+Located on the northern side of the island, Paleochora is an abandoned village now.
+It was totally burnt down by pirates in the Medieval times and no residents have stayed there again ever since.

 • Castle of Mylopotamos